-Centrelink will raise a debt if it believes you have been paid more Centrelink support then you were entitled to receive.
-If Centrelink decides that you have been overpaid, it will raise a debt and ask you to repay it.
+Centrelink will raise a debt if it believes you have been paid more than you were entitled to receive.
+If Centrelink decides that you have been overpaid, Centrelink will raise a debt and ask you to repay it.

-For example, Centrelink will raise a debt if:
+Centrelink will raise a debt if, for example:

-- You under-reported or did not report your income; - You received the single rate of payment when you were in a relationship; - You received the full-time student rate of payment when you were studying part-time; - Your property is worth more than you declared; - You stopped being a carer while receiving carer payment; or - You received Family Tax Benefit for a child who had left your care.
+- You under-reported or did not report your income - You received the single rate of payment when you were in a relationship - You received the full-time student rate of payment when you were studying part-time - Your property is worth more than you declared - You stopped being a carer while receiving carer payment - You received Family Tax Benefit for a child who had left your care.